top of page

 2. Manage Lung Conditions

 If you have asthma, chronic obstructive pulmonary disease (COPD), or other breathing problems, it's important to follow your treatment plan closely.
 Regular visits to your doctor are needed to check how your condition is doing and to change your treatment if needed.
-This helps control symptoms and keep your lungs healthy.
+This helps keep your lung problems under control and lowers the chance of getting a barrel chest.

 3. Exercise Regularly

-Doing physical activities like brisk walking, swimming, or yoga can improve your heart and lung health.
-These exercises help keep your lungs strong and your muscles fit.
-They also make your heart and lungs work better, leading to a healthier life.
+Doing activities such as brisk walking, swimming, or yoga can make your heart and lungs healthier.
+These exercises help keep your lungs strong and your muscles in good shape.
+They also help your heart and lungs work better, which leads to a healthier life.

 4. Maintain a Healthy Weight